Class War Paper Launch at White Cube

 away his children for what appeared to be trivial reasons.
 Sir Ben had a

 chat with a friend who was editor of a major newspaper and mounted a campaign

 which was eventually successful in getting the children returned.
 He was

 currently involved in the case of a young woman who was being forced against

 her will to live in Torquay and was at the protest with him.

 The protest, and another in Nottingham, had been arranged to support a

 particular woman currently involved in a case in the family court, but on

 the previous afternoon a family court judge had ruled that her name could

-not be menitioned.
-Although we all knew her name, we would be commiting
+not be mentioned.
+Although we all knew her name, we would be committing

 an offence if we named her - and the protest became known simply as Justice4S.